How Do Booleans Control Program Behavior?

 The scope contains: “Display the string ‘Go!’ to the console.”

-Any boolean expression works as a condition.
-We could write:
+Any boolean expression works as a condition:

 if (active && enabled)